AnnZh/AnnZh.github.io/index.md

 ## About me
-I am a student of BSUIR, faculty of Computer Systems and Networks, speciality Software for Information Technology (2016 - 2020).
+I am a student of BSUIR, faculty of Computer Systems and Networks, speciality Software for Information Technologies (2016 - 2020).
 I am a communicable, responsible and creative person who is interested in many things.
 I like to learn something new and also always ready for new challenges.

 ## My skills
 * Knowledge of C# (.NET);